volcanoXC/MA2TransVG/README.md

-# Multi Attributes Interactions Matters for 3D Visual Grounding
+# Multi-attribute Interactions Matter for 3D Visual Grounding
 The code will be open source soon！！！